swiftlang/sourcekit-lsp/README.md

 * SourceKit-LSP does not update its global index in the background, but instead relies on indexing-while-building to provide data.
 This only affects global queries like find-references and jump-to-definition.
 	* **Workaround**: build the project to update the index

+* Formatting uses swift-format, which requires a specific toolchain version.
+You can learn more at the [swift-format readme.](https://github.com/apple/swift-format#matching-swift-format-to-your-swift-version)